 I was blessed to grow up in a Danish family that cooked.
 Every day we’d gather around the dinner table and enjoy good food together.
 I don’t recall anyone ever talking about diets or ‘eating healthy’.
 That was just something we did without being fanatic about it.
 At age 12 I began cooking myself and have been doing so ever since.
 I’m hooked on food.
 I love eating it and I love cooking it.

-Well, here’s the good news: you don’t need diet fads, clean eating and wellness to be healthy.
+Well, here’s the good news: you don’t need diet fads, clean eating, and wellness to be healthy.
 I guarantee you.
-You don’t have to own a soul cycle, sip cold-pressed green juice, do Astanga yoga and shop at Whole Foods to be healthy either.
+You don’t have to own a soul cycle, sip cold-pressed green juice, do Astanga yoga, and shop at Whole Foods to be healthy either.
 Obsession is not the answer.
 So relax people.
-There’s a happier way to healthy.
+There’s a happier way to be healthy.

 Eat like a bear is but a gentle guideline that allows for flexibility around individual preferences.
-It’s a fun, friendly and memorable idea that doesn’t ask you to ditch entire food groups, and which can help break down the elitist connotations associated with eating healthy.
-It’s about respecting each other choices and bringing people together rather than causing divide.
+It’s a fun, friendly, and memorable idea that doesn’t ask you to ditch entire food groups, and which can help break down the elitist connotations associated with eating healthy.
+It’s about respecting each other choices and bringing people together rather than causing division.

-Recent years has seen the rise of the veganism and films like Cowspiracy pitch being a vegan (vegetarian) or meat eater as a binary choice.
-At The Bear Kitchen we believe in respecting each individual’s choice.
-We want to get away from the prejudice, shame and guilt that have become the unfortunate bi-products of the sharp division between various diet trends and isms.
+Recent years have seen the rise of veganism and films like Cowspiracy pitch being a vegan (vegetarian) or meat-eater as a binary choice.
+At The Bear Kitchen, we believe in respecting each individual’s choice.
+We want to get away from the prejudice, shame, and guilt that have become the unfortunate bi-products of the sharp division between various diet trends and isms.
 Having the freedom to choose without feeling judged is vital for a healthy and enjoyable relationship with food that doesn’t compromise the pleasure of what a good meal means to you.

 Begin a better journey with food today